CARE USA INTERNSHIPS & FELLOWSHIPS

 Placement in CARE Country Offices

-Note: CARE only employs fellows in low or moderate risk locations.
-Fellows who are partially or wholly sponsored by the university must provide a letter of permission to travel to the particular location(s).
-Prior to starting an assignment, the fellow must have proof of health and evacuation insurance that covers him/her in that location (which may be provided by CARE); and complete CARE Academy’s online safety & security course.
-In addition, once the fellow is in the country of assignment, he/she will receive a security briefing from the safety and security focal point or another manager.
+Note: CARE only employs interns in low or moderate risk locations.
+Interns who are partially or wholly sponsored by the university must provide a letter of permission to travel to the particular location(s).
+Prior to starting an assignment, the intern must have proof of health and evacuation insurance that covers him/her in that location (which may be provided by CARE); and complete CARE Academy’s online safety & security course.
+In addition, once the intern is in the country of assignment, he/she will receive a security briefing from the safety and security focal point or another manager.

 General Eligibility Requirements

-To qualify for a fellowship at CARE, you must meet the following requirements:
+To qualify for an overseas internship at CARE, you must meet the following requirements:

 - Financial support from an academic institution or other agency

-- Legally authorized to work under the laws of the location of the fellowship
+- Legally authorized to work under the laws of the location of the internship

-- Apply for and obtain his/her own appropriate visa
+- Apply for and obtain your own appropriate visa

-- Enrolled in a relevant graduate or post-graduate academic program, or have graduated within the previous four months
+- Enrolled in a relevant graduate or post-graduate academic program, or have graduated within the previous six months

-- Have comprehensive medical coverage including emergency evacuation insurance for the duration of the fellowship (fellow must provide proof of insurance)
+- Have comprehensive medical coverage including emergency evacuation insurance for the duration of the internship (intern must provide proof of insurance)